calcom/cal.com/README.md

 1. Open [Vital](https://tryvital.io/) and click Get API Keys.
 2. Create a team with the team name you desire
 3. Head to the configuration section on the sidebar of the dashboard
 4. Click on API keys and you'll find your sandbox Client ID and Client Secret.
-6. Open [Vital Webhooks](https://app.tryvital.io/team/{team_id}/webhooks) and add `<CALENDSO URL>/api/integrations/vital/webhook` as webhook for connected applications.
+5. Open [Vital Webhooks](https://app.tryvital.io/team/{team_id}/webhooks) and add `<CALCOM BASE URL>/api/integrations/vitalother/webhook` as webhook for connected applications.
-7. Select all events for the webhook you interested, e.g. `sleep_created`
+6. Select all events for the webhook you interested, e.g. `sleep_created`
-8. Copy the webhook secret (`sec...`) to `VITAL_WEBHOOK_SECRET` in the .env file.
+7. Copy the webhook secret (`sec...`) to `VITAL_WEBHOOK_SECRET` in the .env file.

 <!-- LICENSE -->